Sprinter1999/Sprinter1999/README.md

 - 🌱 My research interest recently includes Distributed ML system, and I'm passionate about uncovering valuable & unsettled research topics.
 - 📫 You can reach me via my email: jiangxf0903@gmail.com, and here is my [Resume](https://github.com/Sprinter1999/Resume/blob/main/Xuefeng_Jiang_Resume.pdf).
 - ✨ Life is tough, but we shall never surrender.
-- 🌼 I enjoy watching films & sightseeing & nights.
+- 🌼 I love films & sightseeing & music & nights.
 - 🔭 Maybe we can collaborate to do some interesting things.
 - 😜 Thank you for your coming~